RocketChat/Rocket.Chat/integrations/hubot-rocketchat/readme.md

 ### Setting up Rocket.Chat for hubot-rocketchat adapter development

-Note the current implementation by no means complete, just the bare skeleton so all contributors can hacking.
+Note the current implementation is far from complete.
+This working adapter allows contributors to start hacking asap.

 #### Manual configuration  (or lack of it for now)